 GIPHOTOSTOCK / SCIENCE PHOTO LIBRARY GIPHOTOSTOCK / SCIENCE PHOTO LIBRARY

 Reaction rate.
-Magnesium coils are placed in test tubes with 1M hydrochloric acid (HCl, left) and 1M acetic acid (CH3COOH, right).
+Magnesium coils are placed in test tubes with left: concentrated (6M) acetic acid (CH3COOH); centre: diluted (1M) hydrochloric acid (HCl); and right: diluted (1M) acetic acid.
 Magnesium reacts with the acids producing hydrogen bubbles: Mg + 2H+ -> Mg+ + H2.
 Hydrochloric acid is a strong acid and completely dissociates in solution.
 Acetic acid is a weak acid and only partially dissociates.
-The reaction is faster in hydrochloric acid than in acetic acid, judged by the size and rate of hydrogen bubbles production.
+The reaction proceeds with about the same rate in concentrated acetic acid and diluted hydrochloric acid (judged by the size and rate of hydrogen bubbles production).
+The reaction is slower in a diluted acetic acid.

 Model release not required.
 Property release not required.